Scientific Understanding of Consciousness

 My Background Qualifications to Understand Science

 I am William Oates Covington, Jr., a retired engineer with a graduate degree in engineering from MIT and a career that included work with the guidance computer of the Apollo manned lunar landing program and with broadband communications network computer simulation at the former Bell Telephone Laboratories.
 I have the scientific background to understand technical material, including statistical analyses, graphically presented results, and the meaning and relationships of physical phenomena.
-During twenty years of retirement I have spent countless hours reading and studying the weekly journals Science and Nature, along with published books by experts and internet source material on the topics of evolution, cell biology, human genome sequencing, embryonic development, functions of enzymes, kinases, signaling cascades, cell surface receptors, neurotransmitters, etc.
+During 25 years of retirement I have spent countless hours reading and studying the weekly journals Science and Nature, along with published books by experts and internet source material on the topics of evolution, cell biology, human genome sequencing, embryonic development, functions of enzymes, kinases, signaling cascades, cell surface receptors, neurotransmitters, etc.

 My background is sufficient to read and understand the gist of writings by science experts.
-I will also add a few of my own interpolations and an occasional extrapolation
+I will also add a few of my own interpolations and an occasional extrapolation.

 Reference Book Paraphrases – From more than 120 reference books, I have selected and show more than 20,000 paraphrase extracts.